 Fu, Luo, Levine, 2017.
 Learning Robust Rewards with Adversarial Inverse Reinforcement Learning.
 Using an adversarial approach to IRL to recover reward functions that are invariant to changing environment dynamics and distributional shift, by factoring out reward shaping from the learned reward function.
 This resolves IRL’s reward ambiguity in favor of safer reward functions.

 Fisac, Gates, Hamrick, Liu, Hadfield-Menell, Palaniappan, Malik, Sastry, Griffiths, Dragan, 2017.
 Pragmatic-Pedagogic Value Alignment.
 A cognitive science approach to the cooperative inverse reinforcement learning problem.

 Milli, Hadfield-Menell, Dragan, Russell, 2017.
 Should robots be obedient?
 Obedience to humans may sound like a great thing, but blind obedience can get in the way of learning human preferences.

-Saunders, Sastry, Stuhlmueller, Evans 2017.
+Saunders, Sastry, Stuhlmueller, Evans, 2017.
 Trial without Error: Towards Safe Reinforcement Learning via Human Intervention. (blog post)

-Amin, Jiang, and Singh, 2017.
+Amin, Jiang, Singh, 2017.
 Repeated Inverse Reinforcement Learning.
 Separates the reward function into a task-specific component and an intrinsic component.
 In a sequence of task, the agent learns the intrinsic component while trying to avoid surprising the human.

 Armstrong and Leike, 2016.
 Towards Interactive Inverse Reinforcement Learning.
 The agent gathers information about the reward function through interaction with the environment, while at the same time maximizing this reward function, balancing the incentive to learn with the incentive to bias.